peksi/wedges/README.md

 ### Routing
 We use `react-router` [route definitions](https://github.com/reactjs/react-router/blob/master/docs/API.md#plainroute) (`<route>/index.js`) to define units of logic within our application.
 See the [application structure](#application-structure) section for more information.

-## Testing
-To add a unit test, simply create a `.spec.js` file anywhere in `~/tests`.
-Karma will pick up on these files automatically, and Mocha and Chai will be available within your test without the need to import them.
-Coverage reports will be compiled to `~/coverage` by default.
-If you wish to change what reporters are used and where reports are compiled, you can do so by modifying `coverage_reporters` in `~/config/project.config.js`.

 ## Deployment
 Out of the box, this starter kit is deployable by serving the `~/dist` folder generated by `npm run deploy` (make sure to specify your target `NODE_ENV` as well).
 This project does not concern itself with the details of server-side rendering or API structure, since that demands an opinionated structure that makes it difficult to extend the starter kit.
 However, if you do need help with more advanced deployment strategies, here are a few tips: